As Friends Rust: Up from the Muck, Any Joy, and Lightless (2019–present)

 In January 2020, it was announced that As Friends Rust would perform at Furnace Fest in Birmingham, Alabama on September 20, 2020, though the festival was ultimately cancelled in June 2020, due to the COVID-19 pandemic.
 As Friends Rust was re-booked to perform at the next year's edition, and set to play on September 26, 2021, but the band cancelled its appearance due to the prolonged pandemic.
-In a September 2021 interview, Moyal noted that the band is still working on its planned second full-length album.
-Moyal also explained that their had been interest in celebrating the 20th anniversary of Won in 2021, but that due to last-minute planning, the celebration had been postponed to the album's 25th anniversary in 2026.
+The band was again re-booked for the 2022 edition.
+In a September 2021 interview, Moyal noted that the band was still working on its planned second full-length album.
+He also explained that there had been interest in celebrating the 20th anniversary of Won in 2021, but that due to last-minute planning, the celebration had been postponed to the album's 25th anniversary in 2026.
+During the COVID-19 pandemic, the band recorded the song "Laughing Out Loud (Quarantine Acoustic Version)," which was released exclusively on the Various Artists compilation Strength Thru Unity: A Conne Island Benefit Compilation, through Unity Worldwide Records on October 18, 2021.

 On September 25, 2022, As Friends Rust performed at the sixth edition of Furnace Fest.
-As Darby was on the road touring with Samiam, Michael Lipscomb, who played in the black metal band Rot in Coffins with Simmons, was brought in as bass guitarist.
-Only a week before the concert, Kirkpatrick injured his shoulder and Moyal recruited ex-Culture and ex-On Bodies band-mate Richard Thurston to fill in on drums.
+As Darby was on the road touring with Samiam, Michael Lipscomb (who played in the black metal band Rot in Coffins with Simmons) was brought in as bass guitarist.
+Only a week before the concert, Kirkpatrick injured his shoulder, leading Moyal to recruit ex-Culture and ex-On Bodies bandmate Richard Thurston to fill in on drums.

+On June 22, 2023, the band released the single "Positive Mental Platitude," the first song from its second full-length album, Any Joy, which was originally scheduled for release on August 18, 2023, but was delayed to September 8, 2023, via German record label End Hits Records.
+The band also revealed that Against Me! member, Andrew Seward, had recorded bass guitar on the album and would be touring with the band.
+The second single from Any Joy, "Final Form," was released on July 20, 2023, followed by "No Gods, Some Masters" on August 17, 2023.

+The band embarked on a European and British tour spanning from September 29 to October 7, 2023, accompanied by guitarist and backing vocalist Ryan Mahon filling in for Simmons, who was unable to make the trip due to a business endeavor.
+The tour was initially booked with American melodic hardcore band Don't Sleep as the supporting act, but Calling Hours (featuring four out of five members of Don't Sleep) came in as a replacement.
+In promotion of the album, As Friends Rust also performed at The Fest 21 in Gainesville, Florida on October 28, 2023, and at the Saint Vitus in Brooklyn, New York on November 18, 2023.